South Africa flag

 The trip is winding down to its final hours.
 Today started off wet and gloomy again but turned into a descent day except the mountains where shrouded in clouds all day.
 I haven't seen Table Mountain since we went up it four days ago.
 I left the hotel around 9:30 when the weather started to clear.
 I journeyed out to Kirstenbosch National Botanical Garden.
 It's about a half hour outside the city.
 Apparently I wasn't the only one that decided to go there as I met several other members of my group as I was walking around the gardens.
 The gardens were beautiful but it is late autumn here so a lot of the plants weren't at their peak.
 Below are some photos of the gardens.

-After getting back to the city I returned to the V&A Waterfront for lunch.
+After getting back to the city I returned to the V&A; Waterfront for lunch.
 After lunch I walked around the wharf for a bit.

 I watched some of the street performers and rode the giant Ferris wheel you see in the picture below.